Need specialist family law advice?

 When you apply for Tax Credits, you have to provide details of your annual income.
 The income that you declare will include earnings from:

-However, you do not have to declare any maintenance payments – either child or spousal maintenance – when you apply for tax credits.
+However, you do not have to declare any maintenance payments – either child or spousal support – when you apply for tax credits.

 Do I pay tax on child maintenance payments I receive?